 Most people can live comfortably without treatment, but over-the-counter antacids and prescription medications are available to ease persistent discomfort.
 Surgery is necessary in severe or emergency cases.
 Digestive disease specialists are able to diagnose a hiatal hernia and determine your best medical care option.

-Call Digestive Disease Associates in Hinsdale (630) 325-4255 to discuss your questions or concerns about hiatal hernias with one of our board-certified gastroenterologists, Dr. Carl Calandra and Dr. Suman Kaur.
+Call Digestive Disease Associates in Hinsdale (630) 325-4255 to discuss your questions or concerns about hiatal hernias with our board-certified gastroenterologist, Dr. Suman Kaur.
 Visit www.ddahinsdale.com to learn more.

 Note: This information shouldn’t take the place of a physician’s care.
 Please see your physician or Dr. Suman Kaur with any questions or concerns.